ColleagueRiley/RSGL/README.md

 ## basics/textures.c
 `examples/basics/textures.c` is an example that shows off rendering textures on a shape, the textures switch between being enabled and disabled as the shapes spin

-## gui/button.c
-`examples/gui/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, a checkbox, a toggle button, radio buttons, a combo box, a slider and a custom button

-## gui/styles.c
-`examples/gui/styles.c` is an example that shows off button styles, there are groups of buttons for each style.
-There is also a switch button that allows you to toggle dark mode.

-## gui/container.c
-`examples/gui/container.c` is an example that shows how to create and manage a widget container

 ## advanced/shader.c
 `examples/advanced/shader.c` is an example of how you'd use shaders with RSGL.
 It renders a circle, using a grid shader with changing colors, that follows the mouse.